AvePoint/cloud-api/docs/docs/services-and-features/enpower/environments.md

             "lastRenewalTime": "", // The last renewal time of this environment "lastRenewalBy": null, // The latest user who renewed this environment "renewProfileApplied": null, // Indicates whether Cloud Governance renewal profile has been applied for the tenant
-            "ongoingTaskCount": 0, // The number of ongoing Cloud Governance tasks of this environment "metadata": [], // The Cloud Governance metadata of this environment "electionProfileApplied": null, // Indicates whether any Cloud Governance contact election profile has been applied to this tenant
+            "metadata": [], // The Cloud Governance metadata of this environment "electionProfileApplied": null, // Indicates whether any Cloud Governance contact election profile has been applied to this tenant
             "isRegistered": false, // Indicates whether this environment has been imported to Cloud Governance